-1. It paid wages of \$1,500 or more in any calendar quarter in 1996 or 1997, or

-2. It had at least one employee who worked for the fund for some part of a day in any 20 or more different weeks in 1996 or 20 or more different weeks in 1997.
+- 1. It paid wages of \$1,500 or more in any calendar quarter in 1997 or 1998, or - 2.
+It had at least one employee who worked for the fund for some part of a day in any 20 or more different weeks in 1997 or 20 or more different weeks in 1998.

 Form 941, Employer's Quarterly Federal Tax Return.
 Employers must file this form to report income tax withheld and employer and employee social security and Medicare taxes.
 Also, see Trust fund recovery penalty on page 5.
 Form 945, Annual Return of Withheld Federal Income Tax.
-File Form 945 to report income tax withholding from nonpayroll distributions or payments, such as the following income:
+File Form 945 to report income tax withholding from nonpayroll distributions or payments, such

-• Pensions, annuities, IRAs, military retirement, gambling winnings,

-• Indian gaming profits, and backup withholding.
+- Pensions, annuities, IRAs, military retirement, gambling winnings, - Indian gaming profits, and backup withholding.